There are two types of electricity:

 to do any experiments which involve

-use the electricity form a plug or
+use the electricity from a plug or

 socket.
 It is very powerful and very